HomeBlog

 We are consistently hearing these four messages from our customers.

-• Accurecy: our agents “get it right” more often: agent reasoning dramatically improves, with agents now capable of answering complex questions with precision.
+• Accuracy: our agents “get it right” more often: agent reasoning dramatically improves, with agents now capable of answering complex questions with precision.

 • Consistency: because the Security Context Graph is designed to provide a single point of truth, verdicts are much more consistent while most AI agents are unpredictable.